bhisaac/5eFP/5eFP-SRD-V0.1.md

 You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
 When you do so, choose a number of cleric spells equal to WIS + your level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

-You can change your list of prepared while at HQ.
+You can change your list of prepared spells while at HQ.
 Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability
 Wisdom is your spellcasting ability for your cleric spells.
 The power of your spells comes from your devotion to your deity.
 You use your Wisdom whenever a cleric spell refers to your spellcasting ability.
 In addition, you use WIS when setting the saving throw DC for a cleric spell you cast and when making an attack roll with one.